Premonitions: Death Foreshadowed

 Jennifer was raised, along with her two older brothers, near the border of North and South Carolina.
 Being the youngest child, as well as the only girl, she admits that she was more than a little bit spoiled.
-Her brothers looked out for her and her parents doted on their little girl.
+Her brothers looked out for her, and her parents doted on their little girl.

 Jim Parker, Jennifer's father, was wrapped around his daughter's finger.
 He adored all of his children, but "Jen" was the apple of his eye.
 Likewise, her father was the strong shoulder that Jennifer had leaned on throughout her childhood and teen years.
 While other kids her age rebelled against their parents, Jennifer held on tightly.
-She was a daddy's girl till the end.
+She was a daddy's girl until the end.

 Jennifer stayed at home until she finished college and then set out on her own to find a path in life.
 She didn't stray far.
-The apartment she moved into was less than a ten minute drive from the family home.
+The apartment she moved into was less than a ten-minute drive from the family home.
 Even though she had her own place, Jennifer still dropped by her parent's house nearly every day.

 Jennifer had been away from home for over two years when she began to experience vivid dreams that left her shaken to the core.
 She was not someone who had ever been able to remember her dreams.
 Whatever occurred in her mind while she slept had always been lost as soon as she woke up.
 Now, the memories stayed with her throughout the day.

 The dreams would always begin the same way.
 Jennifer would be doing something mundane like watching television or washing dishes when she would suddenly be aware that her father had joined her.
 At least, she assumed it was him.